CreatureSurvive/libCSColorPicker/README.md

 ### Usage Instructions

----

-* Lets start with the Makefile and get libCSColorPicker properly linked to your project, to do so you can simply add this to your Makefile `MyAwsomeTweak_LDFLAGS += -lCSColorPicker`.
+* Lets start with the Makefile and get libCSColorPicker properly linked to your project, to do so you can simply add this to your Makefile `MyAwesomeTweak_LDFLAGS += -lCSColorPicker`.
 Here is an example makefile for a project using libCSColorPicker:

 ```makefile
 ARCHS = arm64